Several players from England’s national football team are being bombarded with racial abuse after a difficult loss at Wembley Stadium.

 Already, official investigations into threats to safety and comments containing racial abuse are underway.

 Still, it is time for better moral leadership and stronger social media policing towards online abuse of any kind.
-The well-being of England’s players – and the integrity football – depends on it.
+The well-being of England’s players β and the integrity football β depends on it.

-I’m Jessica (She/Her).
-Originally from Bermuda, I moved to London to get a Master’s degree in Media & Communications and now write for Thred to spread the word about positive social change, specifically ocean health and marine conservation.
-You can also find me dipping my toes into other subjects like pop culture, health, wellness, style, and beauty.
+Iβm Jessica (She/Her).
+I’m the Deputy Editor & Content Partnership Manager at Thred.
+Originally from the island of Bermuda, I specialise in writing about ocean health and marine conservation, but you can also find me delving into pop culture, health and wellness, plus sustainability in the beauty and fashion industries.
 Follow me on Twitter, LinkedIn and drop me some ideas/feedback via email.

 We use cookies to ensure that we give you the best experience on our website.
 If you continue to use this site we will assume that you are happy with it.Ok